Skip to main content

 The terminal can also be used as a Python command prompt to run commands or short scripts.
 To open the terminal click on the following button in the toolbar:

-Then the terminal opens and a Python console starts:
+Then the terminal opens, and a Python console starts:

 When opening the functions' parenthesis a short documentation is shown.

-Note that the arguments and outputs of the function are shown along with a short description.
 For complete documentation of all functions and to get to know ingeniamotion, please refer to the library's documentation page

 JavaScript errors detected